ONSdigital/dp-compose/v2/stacks/legacy-core-publishing/README.md

     COMPOSE_FILE=core-deps.yml:core.yml
      ```

-    Or, for the basic (full) version of this stack you will just need to make sure that any COMPOSE_FILE value, set in local.env, is commented out.
-    Then, the COMPOSE_FILE value in default.env will be used instead.

 3. Ensure that the AWS access keys (environment variables) in local.env are up to date (and delete the word 'export' before each new one copied across).

 4. Build and start the stack: